Samuel Jackson (Royal Navy officer): Second Battle of Algeciras

 Keats having returned to command Superb, they were watching the entrance to the River Guadilquivir, somewhat detached from the main British force, under Rear-Admiral Sir James Saumarez which went in search of a French squadron thought to be exiting the Mediterranean.
 The Superb remained off Cádiz.
 Saumarez found the French anchored in the bay of Algeciras and launched an attack as soon as he arrived in the bay.
 A failing breeze and extensive shoals cruelled his chances of success and the severely battered fleet retreated to Gibraltar to repair.

 A few days later Spanish reinforcements were seen preparing to leave Cádiz and Keats's squadron preceded them under a press of sail to Gibraltar.
-When on 12 July the combined French and Spanish squadron made to leave the bay to escape to Cadiz, Saumarez, although outnumbered two to one went in chase, which led to the Second Battle of Algeciras.
+When on 12 July the combined French and Spanish squadron made to leave the bay to escape to Cádiz, Saumarez, although outnumbered two to one went in chase, which led to the Second Battle of Algeciras.
 The Superb was the fastest ship in the squadron and was ordered to sail ahead to attack the rear of the enemy.
 As the wind increased to a fresh gale in the straits the Superb soon went at 11.5 knots, leaving her compatriots miles behind and closing on the enemy.
 With lights concealed and making no signals she ranged alongside a Spanish three decker (the Real Carlos) and discharged three broadsides before being met by return of fire.
 Some of her shot was high and passed through the rigging to hit the ship further to leeward, (the San Hermengildo).
 This second Spanish ship was not aware of Superb and assumed Real Carlos to be the enemy ship attacking her; she began to fire into her compatriot and was in turn fired at by the Real Carlos.
 The San Hermenegildo still believing the Real Carlos to be British came under her stern to discharge raking fire through her length, but was caught in a violent gust that brought the two great ships together and transmitted the fire to the second ship.
 Both Spanish ships blew up, the concussion heard or felt from Gibraltar to Cádiz, with a terrible loss of life.
 The Superb passed on in the night to attack an opponent better able to contend with her.